MCresearch/Candela/docs/source/index.rst

    make CXX=g++ TEST=ON # serial
    make CXX=mpicxx TEST=ON # parallel

-Autotest.sh will be executed after serial-version **candela** is compiled.
+Unit tests and integral tests will be executed after serial-version **candela** is compiled.

 `make CXX=mpicxx TEST=ON`

-Autotest.sh will be executed after parallel-version **candela** is compiled.
+Unit tests and integral tests will be executed after parallel-version **candela** is compiled.
 Multi-processor cases will be tested at the same time.

 **All developers should run